 On a side note, the BMW Motorsport team experimented with ABS as early as 1973 with the hope that it could give the CSL an advantage.
 The highly complex and marginally reliable system made its race premiere with Stuck at the Nürburgring 1000 km in 1974.
 The IMSA team experimented with the system, as well, but could not get it to operate consistently.
 In failure mode, the car would revert to normal braking.
 The result was that the driver could never truly rely on having ABS.
 In the end, the system was abandoned, and the only remaining example of this early ABS is mounted in 984.

-The cars that started it all
+The cars that started it all in North America

 In the end, unless you are lucky enough to own one of these wonderful cars, it really doesn’t matter which specific chassis had which specific race history.
 Even without the individual provenances, it’s obvious that these five cars are an incredibly important part of BMWs history in the USA.